yshenfab/dotfiles/awesome.md

 - [Neovim](https://neovim.io/) -- More of a lifestyle than an editor.
 - [Vim](http://www.vim.org/) -- Use when ssh to remote servers.
-- [Emacs](https://www.gnu.org/software/emacs/) -- An OS mistaken for an editor, brew your coffee with it. xD
+- [Emacs](https://www.gnu.org/software/emacs/) -- An OS mistaken for an editor, brew coffee with it. xD
 - [VSCode](https://code.visualstudio.com/) -- The most popular one.

 ---